zeiss-microscopy/OAD/Machine_Learning/README.md

 # ZEISS - Open Ecosystem for Integrated Machine Learning Workflows

-The [ZEN blue], [ZEN core] and [arivis Pro] software together with and the [arivis Cloud] platform offer various tools and solutions to integrate machine learning methods and Deep learning into image processing and analysis workflows.
+The [ZEN blue], [ZEN core] and [arivis Platform] offer various tools and solutions to integrate machine learning methods and Deep learning into image processing and analysis workflows.

 The mission statement for the ecosystem can be described as: